pratapladhani/agentcon-pizza-workshop/docs/2_create-agent.md

 - Logged in to Azure
 - Retrieved a connection string
 - Separated secrets from code using `.env`
-- Created a basic agent with the Azure AI Foundry Agent Service
+- Created a basic agent with the Microsoft Foundry Agent Service
 - Started a conversation with a **GPT-4o** model
 - Cleaned up by deleting the agent when done